fbjornstrup/Crashes-New-York/pages/Timelines.md

 title: Timeline
 ---

 The following section wants to give a better overview of the time of occurence of the vehicle collisions.
 This includes visualising the collissions on an hourly, weekly and monthly basis.
-This will be done using plots and interactive heatmaps.
+This will be done using plots and interactive heatmaps(*).

 # Hourly occurences